FINDING A SERIES OR AN AUTHOR:

 When Zack's girlfriend, Lily, disappears on her way to meet him, Zack and Quinn search for her, but get sucked into Vamp City instead.
 They are immediately set upon by hungry vampires, and Zack is dragged away into brutal slavery.
 But Quinn is rescued by a handsome, 600-year-old vamp named Arturo Mazza who recognizes almost immediately that Quinn is a sorcerer who can save V.C. by renewing its magic.
 Arturo (whose nickname is Snake) convinces Quinn that he will help her find her brother, but instead turns her over to his cruel and heartless master, Cristoff.
 The story follows Quinn as she desperately tries to escape her captivity and find and rescue Zack while warding off Arturo's never-ending sexual advances, even though she finds herself falling under his spell.
 Arturo, by the way, has one unlikely (silly) human trait: he's crazy about SweetTarts.

 I can't say that I enjoyed this book.
 The torture scenes and the male domination were way too disturbingstomach-churning, really.
 Here's one of the worst: "the woman lay...spread-eagled on her back. her wrists and ankles had been tied with barbed wire until the blood ran down her arms.
 More barbed wire wrapped around her head, the blood soaking her hair as it ran in rivulets from her scalp.
 Worst of all was the picture of Cristoff standing naked between the woman's spread legs fastening a spiked band around" his private parts. (p.
 170) By the time I finished this book, I was wishing for a memory wipe or a brain wash to banish some of the images from my mind.
 The ending is a cliff hanger, that lets us know that, unfortunately, Quinn hasn't seen the last of Arturo.
-I probably won't be back to see that happen.
+Click HERE to read an excerpt.

 No comments: